silvae86/silvae86.github.io/_posts/2020-05-12-no-keyboard-shortcuts-ubuntu-20-04.markdown

 sudo apt-get dist-upgrade
 ```

-This seems to be supported on everything except GNOME, so I leave another alternative below...
+This seems to be supported on everything except GNOME...